 When mobile phones are used appropriately they offer students and parents advantages in terms of communication and a sense of personal safety.
 However, mobile phones sometimes have a negative impact on the learning environment and the safety and well being of students.
-When a student is on the school premises, parents and students should communicate via the the school’s phone (9522 9951 0r 9522 9820).
-The office is pleased to pass messages to students and will allow students to make calls to their parents with the permission of senior executive staff.
+When a student is on the school premises, parents and students should communicate via the the school’s phone (9522 9951 or 9522 9820).
+The office is pleased to pass messages to students and may allow students to make calls to their parents with the permission of senior executive staff.
 The reason for this protocol is because when your child is on the school’s premises, the staff are responsible for their safety and whereabouts.
 Unknown communication between parents and students via mobile phones may lead to situations where this responsibility is compromised.

 What Is Inappropriate Use